-Finance Incorporated com.v: 300,000 warrants
+Finance Incorporated com.v: 300,000 warrants of which 25% is vested and 75% is forfeteited because of termination of contract.
 ST Consult BVBA: 300,000 warrants

-JP Consulting GmbH: 200,000 warrants

-FDVV Consult BVBA: 200,000 warrants

 The executive managers are not entitled to any special termination compensation, nor are they beneficiary of any pension scheme which is paid for by the Company.